renan-souza/renan-souza.github.io/_includes/cv.md

 ## <i class="fa fa-chevron-right"></i> Bio

 <p style="text-align: justify;">
     Renan Francisco Santos Souza holds a Ph.D.
 (2019) and a M.Sc.
 (2015) in Computer Science from [COPPE/Federal University of Rio de Janeiro](https://www.cos.ufrj.br) (UFRJ), and a [B.Sc. in Computer Science](https://dcc.ufrj.br) from UFRJ (2009-2013).
 Since 2015, he works at [IBM Research Brazil](https://www.research.ibm.com/labs/brazil/), where he is a Research Scientist in the [Industrial Cloud Technologies](https://researcher.watson.ibm.com/researcher/view_group_pubs.php?grp=5113) group.
 He has been working both as a software engineer and a researcher in several projects since 2010 and has been actively publishing scientific papers in international conferences and referred journals since 2014.
 During his B.Sc., he spent a school year at [Missouri State University](https://www.missouristate.edu/) and did a summer internship at [Stanford University](https://www.stanford.edu/) in the [SLAC](https://www6.slac.stanford.edu/) National Laboratory.
 During his Ph.D., he was a visiting researcher at [Inria/Univ.
 Montpellier](https://team.inria.fr/zenith/) in France in 2019.
 In 2017, he won the best M.Sc. thesis award from SBBD, the main conference on data management in Latin America.
-He does research on data science and engineering for the support of Artificial Intelligence systems for large-scale industrial problems.
+He does research on large-scale data science and engineering for the support of Artificial Intelligence systems.
 </p>